pranav04katiyar/Java_Backend/src/A_CoreJava/A_OOPS/A_Intro_to_OOPS/0_Programming_Paradigms.md

-# Introduction to OOPS(Object-Oriented Programming System)
+# Pre-requisite to OOPS(Object-Oriented Programming System)
 ## LLD: Low Level Design
 Low-level design (LLD) is a component-level design process that follows a step-by-step refinement process to provide the internal logical design of the actual program code.